Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Machine learning event weights

-To test the quality of our trained NN surrogate $s$ for the true event weights $w$ we present in Fig.~\ref{fig:NNweightDistributionZjets} the resulting distribution of $x=w/s$ for 1M phase-space points generated with \Sherpa.
+To test the quality of our trained NN surrogate $s$ for the true event weights $w$ we present in Fig.~\ref{fig:NNxHistoZjets} the resulting distribution of $x=w/s$ for 1M phase-space points generated with \Sherpa.
 The $x$-distribution is centred around $x=1$, rather symmetric, and falls off quite steeply.
 This confirms that the chosen NN is indeed suitable for a prediction of the event weight.
 Still we observe that the tails of the distribution stretch beyond $|\log_{10}(x)|>4$, meaning the NN sometimes severely over- or underestimates the true weight.
 In particular the largest $x$-values will affect the performance of the unweighting algorithm proposed in Sec.~\ref{sec:unweighting}, as they determine the maximum $x_{\text{max}}$ against which to perform the second rejection sampling.
+Fig.~\ref{fig:NNxvswZjets} shows that the largest and smallest values of $x$ correspond to small values of $w$.
+As opposed to this, the NN approximation is much better for higher values of $w$ as can be recognized by the smaller spread of the $x$-values.
+This behaviour can be expected given the MSE loss function used for the training of the NN.
+While Fig.~\ref{fig:NNxvswZjets} shows that the largest relative deviations can be found for small values of $w$, the absolute deviations in that region are actually small.
+The MSE loss function penalizes absolute deviations at larger $w$-values more than at smaller $w$-values which leads to larger relative deviations for small values of $w$.

 As described already in the context of the first unweighting step in Alg.~\ref{alg:cluw}, we can use maximum-reduction techniques also for $x_{\text{max}}$ in the second rejection sampling.
 These will reduce the sensitivity to the tail of the weight distribution and in particular rare outliers by using a reduced maximum, again at the price of a partial overweighting of events.
 In our performance study in Sec.~\ref{sec:results} we will employ two reduction techniques.
 The first being the \emph{quantile reduction method}, where we define $x^\text{p.m.}_\text{max}$ such that the remaining overweights contribute at most $1\permil$ to the total cross section $\sigma$.
 We consider an event sample of $N=1$M events with weights $\{w_i\}$.
 For reference, in the standard unweighting method we can determine $w^\text{p.m.}_\text{max}$ by sorting the sequence of weights $\{w_i\}$ such that $w_i \leq w_{i+1}$ and requiring that